intel-lab-lkp/linux/Documentation/sound/alsa-configuration.rst

 appearing card.
 They can do it by specifying "index=1,0" module parameter, which will swap the assignment slots.

-Today, with the sound backend like PulseAudio and PipeWire which supports dynamic configuration, it's of little use, but that was a help for static configuration in the past.
+Today, sound servers such as PulseAudio and PipeWire support dynamic configuration, so this feature is rarely needed.
+However, it was useful in the past when audio setups relied on static configuration.

 Module snd-adlib
 ----------------